-Module: Understanding Business (International Business will be available in 2016)
+Module: Understanding Business (Branding, Advertising and Digital Marketing will be available in 2017)

 What advice would you give students who are thinking of studying abroad at the University of East Anglia?

 I would tell anyone who is considering applying to just do it.
 It was the best experience I have ever had, I made so many great friendships, experienced so much of the culture, and most importantly, I had a quality education.
 The class size was small, and for Business we all know that is rare.
 I was able to interact one-on-one with my professor and class mates and we were more of a family than a class.
 I feel that I learnt more during my time in Norwich than the years I have spent in my undergrad studying business.
 One piece of advice for anyone going though, make sure you get your papers done in the study time given to you in the day because you will be busy at night and you do not want to miss any of the activities.
 I also recommend always going out and interacting with all the other students, sitting in is not a good thing and can make you home sick quickly.
 Go and talk with the advisors, ambassadors or coordinators, they are all so willing to sit and chat, and really make you feel at home.